Rising costs add to pandemic pain for small businesses

 “We can’t absorb that cost and still meet wage demands, increased cost of goods in our tins and boxes, and afford to live as a family,” she said.

 Sharply higher costs are yet another challenge thrown at business owners by the global pandemic.
-The unpredictability of shipping, labor and the coronavirus itself have created an environment where owners are often left guessing about when products might arrive and how much they’ll cost.
+The unpredictability of shipping, labor, and the coronavirus itself has created an environment where owners are often left guessing about when products might arrive and how much they’ll cost.
 The Labor Department said Thursday that prices at the wholesale level rose a record 9.7% in December from a year ago.

 “There’s a tremendous amount of not just risk — risk you can calculate — but uncertainty.
 We just don’t know what’s going to happen.” said Ray Keating, chief economist with the Small Business & Entrepreneurship Council.
 “Consumer demand is there, but there are just enormous supply chain constraints.
 All of this is feeding into price increases.”